Phi-SegNet: Phase-Integrated Supervision for Medical Image Segmentation: Experiments and Results

 \subsubsection{Evaluation on Breast Lesion Segmentation}

 As shown in Table~\ref{tab:busi_tdd_metrics}, Phi-SegNet achieves state-of-the-art performance on the BUSI dataset, attaining the highest IoU and F1-score of 84.54\% and 91.98\%, respectively.
-Compared to the second-best performing model, CE-Net, our model yields consistent improvements across all metrics (except recall), with a gain of +2.37\% in IoU, +1.32\% in F1, while reducing the ASDD from 1.8718 to 1.4999.
+Compared to the second-best performing model, CE-Net, our model yields consistent improvements across all metrics, with a gain of +2.37\% in IoU, +1.32\% in F1, while reducing the ASSD from 1.8718 to 1.4999.

-From a visual standpoint, Fig.~\ref{fig:qualitative_result}(a) illustrates that several competing models struggle to accurately capture the complex outer contour of the malignant lesion.
+From a visual standpoint, Fig.~\ref{fig:qualitative_result}(a) illustrates that several competing models struggle to accurately capture the complex and irregular outer contour of the malignant lesion.
 CENet, CPFNet, and MEWUNet undersegment the tumor, leaving large portions of the irregular boundary unaccounted for.
 TransAttUNet and Twin-SegNet over-segment the lesion by smoothing across concavities, ignoring localized boundary indentations.
 In contrast, Phi-SegNet achieves the best visual alignment with the ground truth, precisely tracing the jagged tumor edges.
 Notably, it is the only model to maintain contour continuity along the left and lower borders without leaking into adjacent tissues.
-As shown in Fig.~\ref{fig:qualitative_result}(b), all models perform comparably for the benign case, which is structurally well defined and visually distinguishable.
-These observations highlight Phi-SegNet’s robustness in capturing heterogeneous lesion boundaries in breast ultrasound images.
+Fig.~\ref{fig:qualitative_result}(b) further shows a challenging ultrasound case with weak lesion contrast and an irregular boundary.
+Several competing models either undersegment the lesion or produce spatially inconsistent masks, whereas Phi-SegNet accurately preserves the lesion extent and achieves the closest visual alignment with the ground-truth contour.
+These observations highlight Phi-SegNet's robustness in capturing heterogeneous lesion boundaries in breast ultrasound images.